k8-scalar/k8-scalar/README.md

 kubectl create secret generic kubeconfig --from-file .
 ```

 Several Kubernetes resources can optionally be fine-tuned.
 Application configuration is done by setting environment variables.
 For example, the Riemann component can have a strategy configured or the Cassandra cpu threshold at which is should scale.
 Finally, the resource requests and limits of the Cassandra pod can also be adjusted.
-The files can have to be modified can be found in [operations/cassandra-cluster/templates](operations/cassandra-cluster/templates).
+The file that must be modified can be found in [operations/cassandra-cluster/templates](operations/cassandra-cluster/templates/cassandra-statefulset.yaml).

 __Experiment deployment with Helm__
 [Helm](https://github.com/kubernetes/helm) is utilised to deploy the distributed system of the experiment.
 Helm is a package manager for Kubernetes charts.
 These charts are packages of pre-configured Kubernetes resources.
 For this system, we provide three charts.
 A shared _monitoring-core_ is used across several experiments.
 This core contains _Heapster_, _Grafana_ and _InfluxDb_.
 The second chart provides a database cluster and the third the ARBA system with an experiment controller included.